-- 1. Touch AUTO to turn the Auto setting on or off. - 2.
-Touch to turn the climate control system off. - 3.
-The general settings tab displays by default and is represented by the fan icon.
-Touch the seat heater icon to access controls for the front and rear seat heaters (see Operating Seat Heaters on page 126). - 4.
+- 3. Turn the air conditioning on and off, respectively.
+Turning it off reduces cooling, but saves energy. - 4.
 Choose where air flows into the cabin (windshield, face-level, or foot-level vents).
 You can choose more than one location.

-NOTE: When air is directed to the foot-level vents, air continues to flow to the windshield vents to assist in defogging.
-When air is directed to the face-level vents, air does not flow to the windshield.
+NOTE: When air is directed to the foot-level vents, approximately one third of the air continues to flow to the windshield vents to assist in defogging.
+However, when air is directed to the face-level vents, air does not flow to the windshield because the air flowing through the face-level vents can assist in defogging the windshield.